open-policy-agent/opa/docs/content/policy-language.md

 <name> <key>? <value>? <body>?
 ```

-For a more formal definition of the rule syntax, see the [Language Reference](../language-reference#grammar) document.
+For a more formal definition of the rule syntax, see the [Policy Reference](../policy-reference/#grammar) document.

 Second, the `sites[_].servers[_].hostname` fragment selects the `hostname` attribute from all of the objects in the `servers` collection.
 From reading the fragment in isolation we cannot tell whether the fragment refers to arrays or objects.
 We only know that it refers to a collections of values.